conda-forge/conda-forge.github.io/src/orga/governance.rst

 :Quorum: All percentages below express *both* required participation, as a
          fraction of the active core team, as well as the fraction of that fraction who vote affirmatively on the issue.
-For example, in a vote requiring 50%, with 18 active core members, at least 9 must vote, and among them, there must 5 affirmative votes.
+For example, in a vote requiring 50%, with 18 active core members, at least 9 must vote;
+         if 9 vote, there must 5 affirmative votes.
+If 13 members vote, 7
+         must be affirmative.

-         Because everyone is busy and it is difficult sometimes to get quorum, there is a timeout, where the current participation level is taken for what it is, and the percentage of affirmative votes is calculated from whatever the vote total is at that time.
+         Because everyone is busy and it is difficult sometimes to get quorum, votes not achieving quorum will eventually time out.
+When this happens, the current participation level is taken for what it is, and the percentage of affirmative votes is calculated from whatever the vote total is at that time.
 In order for a timeout to occur, the vote must have:

              * been open for at least 2 weeks
              * been advertised on at least 3 separate occasions on the gitter core